People's Liberation Army Navy Surface Force: Development

-The recent construction of the large Yuzhao-class amphibious transport docks (LPDs) (pictured) indicates an important shift toward blue water capabilities for the PLAN.
+The construction of the large Yuzhao-class amphibious transport docks (LPDs) (pictured) indicated an important shift toward blue water capabilities for the PLAN.
 However, the Landing Ship, Tanks (LSTs) of the 072 series still constitute the core of PLAN amphibious capabilities.
 With approximately 26 confirmed in service, the PLAN possesses the capabilities to conduct amphibious operations in the littoral waters of the South East Asian region, as well as a limited capability in outer sea landings.
 Most vessels are only capable of transporting troops while some are capable of transporting limited numbers of armored vehicles.

 In late 2012, it was reported that China may be developing a class of 40,000 to 48,000 tonne landing helicopter docks (LHDs).
-They will possibly be known as the Type 075 class.

-Two vessels of this class are known to have been launched with a third believed to be under construction.
+They came to be known as the Type 075 class.
+Three vessels of this class are in active service, with a fourth having been launched in December 2023.
+A total of eight are planned, although later units may be of the improved Type 076.